JAVIER UANINI

 Córdoba also sits in the UTC−3 timezone, which means full workday overlap with US Eastern Time clients and significant overlap with European teams.
 For Javier, this geographic advantage was deliberate: it allows Siblings to operate as a nearshore partner without the friction of asynchronous communication across distant time zones.

 The cost of living in Córdoba is substantially lower than Buenos Aires or major US cities, which translates directly into competitive rates for clients without sacrificing engineer compensation.
 It's one of the reasons Siblings has been able to retain talent at a rate well above the Argentine industry average.
+Javier has written about this tradeoff on DEV Community — arguing that the best nearshore relationships are built on stable, well-compensated teams, not on chasing the cheapest rates.

 Resources & communities Javier follows